-What Can a Handyman Do in Clark in Clark County, Nevada?
+What Can a Handyman Do Without a License in Clark in Clark County, Nevada?

 In Nevada, most construction-for-pay work requires a Nevada State Contractors Board (NSCB) contractor’s license, but there is a limited “minor repair/handyman” exemption for very small jobs.
 In Clark County/City of Las Vegas area, you typically need (1) the correct Nevada contractor license unless every job stays under the exemption threshold, and (2) a local business license for the jurisdiction where you work (City of Las Vegas or Clark County unincorporated, etc.).
 Even when exempt from state contractor licensing, permits and trade rules (electrical/plumbing/HVAC) can still apply.